The Parisi formula for mixed $p$-spin models: Proof

 Most of the ideas of the proof are well known and available in different places in the literature.
 Under various formulations of the ultrametricity conjecture, one can find arguments that contain many of the same ideas in \cite{ACh} and \cite{Pspins} in the case of models with only even $p$-spin interactions, and a sketch of the proof of the general case in Section 15.3 in \cite{SG2}.
 The ingredient that was missing is the main result in \cite{PU} which also allows us to handle the case of the general mixed $p$-spin models.

-\textbf{The Ghirlanda-Guerra identities.} A central role in the proof is played by the Ghirlanda-Guerra identities \cite{GG} that are utilized in two distinct ways.
-First, they yield positivity of the overlap via Talagrand's positivity principle which allows us to obtain the upper bound using Guerra's replica symmetry breaking interpolation scheme and, second, they imply ultrametricity of the overlap array using the main result in \cite{PU} which allows us to identify the asymptotic Gibbs measures that appear in the proof of the lower bound based on the Aizenman-Sims-Starr scheme \cite{AS2}.
+\textit{The Ghirlanda--Guerra identities}.
+A central role in the proof is played by the Ghirlanda--Guerra identities \cite{GG} that are utilized in two distinct ways.
+First, they yield positivity of the overlap via Talagrand's positivity principle, which allows us to obtain the upper bound using Guerra's replica symmetry breaking interpolation scheme and, second, they imply ultrametricity of the overlap array using the main result in \cite{PU}, which allows us to identify the asymptotic Gibbs measures that appear in the proof of the lower bound based on the Aizenman--Sims--Starr scheme~\cite{AS2}.
 Let us consider a perturbation Hamiltonian

-where $H_{N,p}'(\vsi)$ are independent copies of the $p$-spin Hamiltonians in (\ref{HamSKp}) and $(x_p)_{p\geq 1}$ are i.i.d. random variables uniform on an interval of length one, for example, $[1,2]$.
-Replacing $H_N$ with $H_N + H_N^{pert}$ in (\ref{Parisi}) obviously does not affect the limit since the perturbation term is of a smaller order.
+where $H_{N,p}'(\vsi)$ are independent copies of the $p$-spin Hamiltonians in (\ref{HamSKp}) and $(x_p)_{p\geq1}$ are i.i.d. random variables uniform on an interval of length one, for example, $[1,2]$.
+Replacing $H_N$ with $H_N + H_N^{\mathrm{pert}}$ in (\ref{Parisi}), obviously, does not affect the limit since the perturbation term is of a smaller order.
 However, adding this perturbation term regularizes the Gibbs measure in the following way.
-Let $G_N$ be the Gibbs measure on $\Sigma_N$ corresponding to the Hamiltonian $H_N + H_N^{pert}$,
+Let $G_N$ be the Gibbs measure on $\Sigma_N$ corresponding to the Hamiltonian $H_N + H_N^{\mathrm{pert}}$,

-where $Z_N = \sum_{\vsi\in\Sigma_N} \exp (H_N(\vsi)+H_N^{pert}(\vsi))$ and denote by $\la\cdot\ra$ the average with respect to the product Gibbs measure $G_N^{\otimes \infty}$.
-Let $(\vsi^l)_{l\geq 1}$ be an i.i.d. sequence of replicas sampled from $G_N$ and denote by
+where $Z_N = \sum_{\vsi\in\Sigma_N} \exp(H_N(\vsi)+H_N^{\mathrm {pert}}(\vsi ))$, and denote by $\langle \cdot\rangle $ the average with respect to the product Gibbs measure $G_N^{\otimes\infty}$.
+Let $(\vsi^l)_{l\geq1}$ be an i.i.d. sequence of replicas sampled from $G_N$ and denote by

-the normalized scalar product, or overlap, of $\vsi^l$ and $\vsi^{l'}.$ Given $p\geq 1$, $n\geq 2$ and a bounded measurable function $f$ of the overlaps $(R_{l,l'})_{l,l'\leq n}$ on $n$ replicas, let
+the normalized scalar product, or overlap, of $\vsi^l$ and $\vsi^{l'}.$ Given $p\geq1$, $n\geq2$ and a bounded measurable function $f$ of the overlaps $(R_{l,l'})_{l,l'\leq n}$ on $n$ replicas, let

-where $\e_g$ denotes the expectation with respect to all Gaussian random variables for a fixed uniform sequence $(x_p)_{p\geq 1}$.
-Then, the Ghirlanda-Guerra identities can be stated as follows. \begin{proposition} For any $p\geq 1, n\geq 2$ and a bounded function $f$ of the overlaps $(R_{l,l'})_{l,l'\leq n}$,
+where $\e_g$ denotes the expectation with respect to all Gaussian random variables for a fixed uniform sequence $(x_p)_{p\geq1}$.
+Then, the Ghirlanda--Guerra identities can be stated as follows. \begin{proposition} For any $p\geq1, n\geq2$ and a bounded function $f$ of the overlaps $(R_{l,l'})_{l,l'\leq n}$,